in-the-keyhole/khs-trouble-maker-client/README.md

 Installation
 ------------
-Add this dependency to your POM.XML
+Add this dependency to your POM.XML:

 	<dependency>
 		<groupId>com.keyholesoftware</groupId>